 The KP-60 series has developed a reputation for being nearly unstoppable in dusty conditions.
 It is also cheap to produce and can continue to function with minimal cleaning and other maintenance however the KP-60 also has its detractors who bemoaned the adoption of the rifle, claiming its full auto capability leads to an overreliance on "spray" fire and a de-emphasis on individual marksmanship.
 It has also been criticized for several aspects of its design, such as stiff controls as well as rather loose tolerances which are said to prevent the rifle from making the most of the 5.9x43mm cartridge's accuracy potential.

 The 5.9 cartridge itself, with less range and power then the 7.8mm round was initially viewed with skepticism regarding it's fitness as a "universal" cartridge, but was quite sufficiently lethal to a skryke or human target at the respective average engagement distances for each.
 Additionally, replacing the KG-35 and CCM-750 with *one* weapon that could perform the essential roles of either was considered a plus to the Araean military.

 It has earned popularity with police units as well.
 The weapon is commonly found in the hands of New Hope's paramilitary Metropolitan Policing Authority.
 The Wuestenpolizei have a small number in circulation with its patrol units as well but given that a large part of the Wuestenpolizei's duties consist of putting down rogue dinosaurs, a task that the 5.9mm is not well suited for, the WuPos are more often seen carrying older, larger caliber weapons.
-The weapon is also seen in the hands of civilians ranging from security-minded homeowners and ranchers, to criminals, to various militia units like the seperatist ADF.
+The weapon is also sometimes found in the hands of civilians but it's relative newness makes it an uncommon sight.